As technology improves, content changes and marketing encroaches on PR, you need to focus on upskilling.

 Marketing and PR are not the same, but they are getting more aligned and there is a lot more overlap than before.
 The thorn in our side is this though: Marketing has done a much better job of embracing and navigating the digital space to meet their goals than PR.

-And this is where we need to start learning from them, especially when it comes to content promotion and leveraging of digital real-estate to gain attention.
+But this is where we need to start learning from them, especially when it comes to content promotion and leveraging of digital real-estate to gain attention.

 Paid, earned and owned media are all go-to tactics for many marketers and PRs, but most public relations professionals haven't connected the dots when it comes to executing a coordinated campaign using all three.